SumedhaZaware/Database-Management-Systems-SPPU-2019-Pattern/README.md

        Synonym, different constraints etc.

     b.
 Write at least 10 SQL queries on the suitable database application using SQL DML statements.

+3. **Assignment-3**

+    Write at least 10 SQL queries for suitable database application using SQL DML statements.
+    Note: Instructor will design the queries which demonstrate the use of concepts like all types of Join ,Sub-Query and View.